In design, we find it not best to work under constraints just one of the design practices that is overlooked.

 2. Having important content in images and not using on-page elements

 As the search engine spiders crawl media content for keywords among all the other content, a text used in a website it is still the most easily comprehended by search engines.

 Yes, having images, videos and podcasts are better tools for improving engagement.

-But, when it comes to your website’s most important content to the search engine, it is important to note that some of these elements are not factored by search engines – it includes images, flash files, and Java applets.
+But, when it comes to your website’s most important content to the search engine, it is important to note that some of these elements are not factored in by search engines including images, flash files, and Java applets.

 Having images in place of your text headers may make your website look appealing to your visitors.
 However, utilizing on-page elements help search engines understand your content and the keywords in the content.

 Optimizing Your On-page Elements, Text And Media Content

 Have text instead of images to display important content or links.
 When Google crawls it does not recognize the text contained in images.

 Try to have your SEO title (50-60 characters), meta description (150-160 characters) and keyword density remain important elements for your web pages.